Report Reveals that Nearly a Quarter of the World's Biggest Fashion Brands Disclose Nothing on Decarbonization

 The 'What Fuels Fashion?' report focuses on five themes: accountability, decarbonization, energy procurement, financing decarbonization, Just Transition, and advocacy.
 The industry approach to these is assessed in the report by zooming in on the publicly disclosed information shared by 250 of the world's largest fashion companies.

-The authors' choice to include only info and data in the public domain is no conscience.
+The authors' choice to include only info and data in the public domain is no coincidence.
 That is the type of information that shareholders can use to drive the change needed in the industry.

 Transition away from fossil fuels is needed, but big brands are still falling short